 This story was published on 2 May 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 For around 750 people affected by the closure of Hazelwood Power Station, the life they have now is not the one they had just over a year ago, according to the Gippsland Employment Facilitator Luke Arber.